PathologyDataScience/triteia/README.md

 ```

 The dimensions of model inputs and outputs can also be altered using `ConfigBuilder` methods.
 This is helpful when dealing with models that have variable-sized inputs/outputs that can be misinterpreted by Triton during loading.

+# Multi-input models <a name="multi-input"></a>

+Multi-input models require input to be provided as a dictionary of key-value pairs, linking model input names to corresponding numpy arrays.
+This is required because we cannot rely on strict ordering of inputs provided by `Model.get_config()`.
+All inputs are required to have a batch dimension, even if they are simple parameters applied to the entire batch (this can be a singleton dimension).
+Batch size is inferred from the batch dimension of the first input value, which is typically the data that inference is performed on.

 # Developer guide <a name="developer-guide"></a>